News

 Students will advance to more complex systems and applications, including:

-• Stepper motors and precision motion control
+• Servo motors and precision motion control

 • Programming a robotic arm